Day in My Life

 • 5.3 Identify elements of composition C.R.A.P. (contract, repetition, alignment, proximity)

-• 5.5 Use the selected media skillfully, edit appropriately and monitor for quality
+• 5.5 Use the selected media skillfully, edit appropriately, and monitor for quality

 • 5.6 Scan photographs, objects, and drawings

-• 5.8 Panel elements and structure
+• 5.8 Panel Elements and Structure

 • 5.9 Export window and settings